Making your own portion control plates can be a fun activity for kids and reinforce balanced eating.

 Or, using paint, markers, chalk, or pens, practice your art and draw on a paper plate, like this one.

-So, there are a few ideas for you!
+So, there are a few ideas for how you can make your own DIY portion control plate!
 Of course, I’d love for you to buy some portion control plates as well!
 Get them on Amazon here!